 The multi-site project coordinated assessment instruments across sites, allowing for cross-site comparisons as well as site-specific analyses of outcomes.

-Overall pooled results across the six cites demonstrated that intervention was superior to control conditions.
+Overall pooled results across the six sites demonstrated that intervention was superior to control conditions.
 The description of the overall REACH project and the analyses conducted from the pooled results across sites were reported in a Special Section of the journal Psychology and Aging.
 A Special Section in The Gerontologist reported on the results from each of the six individual sites, and showed the value of a variety of structured caregiver intervention programs.
 See references below.

 Outcomes Research References

 Burgio, L., Stevens, A., Guy, D., Roth, D. L., & Haley, W.E.
 (2003).
 Impact of two psychosocial interventions on White and African American family caregivers of individuals with dementia.
 The Gerontologist, 43, 568–579.

 Burns, R., Nichols, L. O., Martindale-Adams, J., Graney, M. J., & Lummus, A. (2003).
 Primary care interventions for dementia caregivers: 2-year outcomes from the REACH study.
 The Gerontologist, 43, 547–555.

 Eisdorfer, C., Czaja, S. J., Loewenstein, D. A., Rubert, M. P., Arguelles, S., Mitrani, V. B., et al. (2003).
 The effect of a family therapy and technology-based intervention on caregiver depression.
 The Gerontologist, 43, 514–531.